-You don't need lessons.
+You don't need to take lessons.
 There's no expensive equipment to buy.
 And your shins won't ache at the end of the day.
-It's no wonder that here in New England, snow tubing has become a popular alternative to skiing.
+It's no wonder, then, that in New England, snow tubing has become a popular alternative to skiing.
 For families, it's a money-saving option, too: Tubing passes are cheaper than lift tickets at even the most affordable ski areas in the region.
 With dozens of tubing parks in Connecticut, Maine, Massachusetts, New Hampshire, and Vermont, families and thrill-seekers in New England are never too far from fast-paced fun.

 - Sunday River: The lift-serviced Tubing Park at Sunday River ski area in Newry is available every Friday and Saturday night after Christmas Day, conditions permitting, plus select holidays.
 Tickets (limited in 2020) grant access to two lighted lanes.

 - Berkshire East: In Charlemont, the moving ground lift at Berkshire East's tubing area takes all of the work out of climbing back up the hill after each run.
 The park has three groomed lanes, each 500 feet long, open on weekends and holidays throughout the season.

-- Nashoba Valley Ski Area: Nashoba Valley's Tubing Park in Littleton, Massachusetts, operates seven days and nights each week during the winter season.
-With 18 tubing lanes, four lifts and an on-site lodge, it's a premier tubing destination in New England and the closest tubing location near Boston.
+- Nashoba Valley Ski Area: Nashoba Valley's Tubing Park in Littleton operates seven days a week (nights, too) for round-the-clock action.
+With 18 tubing lanes, four lifts, and an on-site lodge, it's a premier tubing destination in New England and the closest tubing location to Boston.

 - Ski Ward TubaSlide: The TubaSlide at Ski Ward in Shrewsbury is equipped with two lifts and up to 10 lanes, offering tubing excitement daily for ages 6 and up, given participants meet the 42-foot height requirement.
-Active duty military personnel save 50 percent on tubing tickets with valid ID.
+Active duty military personnel and seniors save 50 and 20 percent on tickets, respectively.

 New Hampshire Tubing

-- Granite Gorge: New England's rock-and-roll snow tubing park in Keene, New Hampshire, has a full-mountain sound system, lighting for night tubing and both single and two-person tubes.
-Granite Gorge offers to tube Wednesday through Sunday for ages 5 and up (42" height requirement).
-Cosmic Tubing from 6-9 p.m. on Saturdays makes for a perfect date night.
+- Granite Gorge: New England's rock-and-roll snow tubing park in Keene has a full-mountain sound system, lighting for night tubing, and both single and two-person tubes.
+Granite Gorge allows tubing for kids ages 5 and up.
+Cosmic Tubing from 6 to 9 p.m. on Saturdays makes for a high-energy date outing.

-- King Pine: The Pine Meadows Snowtubing Park at King Pine Ski Area in East Madison, New Hampshire, is one of the cheapest places to tube in New England.
-Tickets are just $18 for a two-hour session as of 2016, and you can tube for just $10 on Friday nights with this coupon.
-A lift eases the trip up the hill.
+- King Pine: The groomed chutes of Pine Meadows Snowtubing Park at King Pine Ski Area in East Madison are perhaps the cheapest place to tube in the region.
+Tickets are just $15 for a one-hour session during the 2020-2021 season.

-- Pats Peak: You must lay down on your belly if you want to tube at Pats Peak in Henniker, New Hampshire, where corporate and other groups can rent the entire tubing park for private events.
-Public tubing sessions are available Friday through Sunday and during holiday vacation weeks.
+- Pats Peak: You must lay down on your belly if you want to tube at this Henniker tubing park, spanning a 600-by-85-foot area.
+Here, groups can rent the entire tubing park for private events, but public tubing sessions are available Friday through Sunday and during holiday vacation weeks.

-- Grafton Ponds Outdoor Center: Although Grafton Ponds in Grafton, Vermont, is primarily a Nordic skiing center, tubes are available for rent for use on a single, scenic, 600-foot run.
+- Grafton Trails & Outdoor Center: Although this outdoor sports destination in Grafton is primarily a Nordic skiing center, tubes are available for rent for use on a single, scenic, 600-foot run.
 It opens December 19, 2020.